reynau-matrix/reynau-matrix-notes/README.md

-# reynau-matrix-notes
+# Reynau Matrix — Notes

-Notes on modular prime structures within the Reynau Matrix framework.
+This repository contains short notes exploring the modular behavior of prime families within the Reynau Matrix framework.

+Current notes:
+- Mersenne primes and residue restrictions modulo 30

+These notes are intended as exploratory and structural observations in number theory.